Resuscitator: History

 When ambulance services began to form in major cities around the world, such as in London, New York and Los Angeles, Emergency medical services or EMS was developed.
 In these early days, perhaps the most advanced piece of equipment carried on these ambulances were devices for delivering supplemental oxygen to patients in respiratory distress.
-The Pulmotor and later models, such as the Emerson Resuscitator, utilized heavy tanks of oxygen to power a device which forced air into the patient's lungs.
+The Pulmotor and later models, such as the Emerson Resuscitator, used heavy cylinders of oxygen to power a device which forced air into the patient's lungs.
 While better than no oxygen at all, these old units were problematic.
 Aside from often failing to sense obstructions in the airway, the Emerson, and to a lesser degree the Pulmotor, were large, bulky and heavy.
 The Emerson Resuscitator required two strong men to carry it from the ambulance to the victim.
-Perhaps the greatest defect, however, was the fact that these units "cycled".
+Perhaps the greatest defect, however, was that these units "cycled".

 Cycling was a feature that was built into most resuscitators built before the 1960s, including the Pulmotor and Emerson models.
 To ensure that the victim's lungs were not injured from being over-inflated, the resuscitator was pre-set to provide what was considered a safe pressure of oxygen.
 Once the unit reached this limit, it ceased to pump oxygen.
 For patients with chronic obstructive pulmonary disease (COPD), or any form of obstructive lung disease, the delivered pressure was insufficient pressure to fill the lungs with oxygen, meaning that, for patients with any sort of obstructive lung disease, units that pressure cycled did more harm than good.
 Pressure cycling also meant that cardiopulmonary resuscitation was impossible to perform if a patient's respiration was being supported by one of these units.
 If chest compressions were to be done, the cycle would be retarded and the resuscitator would be unable to provide oxygen as long as the chest was being compressed.
 For victims of smoke inhalation and drowning, however, the benefits outweighed the negatives, so these units found a home on ambulances around the world.
 The devices that cycled on the basis of upper and lower pressure limits are known as pressure cycled automatic resuscitators.
 In the UK the introduction of BS6850:1987 Ventilatory Resuscitators confirmed that "....automatic pressure-cycled gas-powered resuscitators are not considered suitable for such use (closed chest cardiac compression)..." and confirmed the standards required for gas powered resuscitators and operator powered resuscitators.
 The following year a similar ISO standard was introduced.
 Around this date most manufacturers supplied or introduced time - volume cycled resuscitators and pressure cycled devices were discontinued.